ircdocs/modern-irc/README.md

 Describes what I consider to be the formatting characters and methods understood by basically everything.
 This includes colors, bold, italics, formatting reset codes, etc.

 In this document, I describe what I think is the most sane way to interpret them.
 This includes the edge-cases that aren't normally explored in similar documents, based on what clients tend to do today.

+---

+## Client-to-Client Protocol (CTCP)

+Describes a subset of CTCP that is sane and lets software interoperate with most of the other IRC software out there today.
+Leaves out quoting mechanisms defined by earlier specifications that have not been widely implemented nor followed today, and defines the messages that most clients implementing CTCP should be aware of.